Anthony Cumia: Compound Media and The Anthony Cumia Show (2014–present)

 In the week after his firing from SiriusXM in July 2014, Cumia announced the launch of The Anthony Cumia Show.
-Initially he was "petrified" about the show's success and lacked the confidence to turn the project into a full-time job, but hired people to help get the show running in one month.
 The show launched on August 4, 2014, through his subscription-based network Compound Media, which was initially known as The Anthony Cumia Network, from Monday through Thursday from 4–6 pm.
 In June 2015, Cumia expanded the network with new shows added to the weekly schedule.
-In August 2015, Cumia relocated his show to a studio in New York City to better suit guests and the new hosts.
+In August 2015, Cumia relocated his show to a studio in New York City and hired far-right commentator Gavin McInnes.

-On August 21, 2017, Cumia announced the addition of comedian and actor Artie Lange as the co-host of his new show, The Artie and Anthony Show.
+On August 21, 2017, Cumia announced comedian and actor Artie Lange as the co-host of his new show, The Artie and Anthony Show.
 The show launched on September 5 and continued on the same schedule as The Anthony Cumia Show.
 The show lasted eight months and ended with Lange's departure on May 14, 2018.
-One week prior to Lange's departure, the show had added comedian Dave Landau as a permanent third mic.
+One week before Lange's departure, the show had added comedian Dave Landau as a permanent third mic.
 With Lange leaving the show, Landau took over as co-host and the show title switched to The Anthony Cumia Show with Dave Landau.

+Cumia was suspended from Twitter for abusive comments in 2017.
+He then made a series of accounts that were also suspended.
+He posted tweets saying that Black people were "incapable or unwilling to assimilate to a civil western society", calling them "things", "monsters", and "animals".
+By 2021, Cumia was permanently suspended by the site for ban evasion.

-On November 20, 2018, Post Hill Press released Cumia's book, titled Permanently Suspended: The Rise and Fall... and Rise Again of Radio's Most Notorious Shock Jock.
+On November 20, 2018, Post Hill Press released Cumia's memoir, titled Permanently Suspended: The Rise and Fall... and Rise Again of Radio's Most Notorious Shock Jock.
 It features a foreword by Jim Norton.

 In February 2021, Dave Landau left The Anthony Cumia Show with Dave Landau to join Louder with Crowder on Blaze Media, with the show's name reverting to The Anthony Cumia Show.